yujiri.xyz

 - Wherever possible, things being sent at the same time are encrypted as part of the same payload.

-- Transmissions with a non-constant length (these will be pointed out) are preceded with a separately encrypted 4-byte number telling the length of the plaintext of the following transmission, so the remote end can know how many bytes to read before trying to decrypt.
+- Transmissions with a non-constant length (these will be pointed out) are preceded with a separately encrypted fixed-length (4 bytes unless otherwise stated) number telling the length of the plaintext of the following transmission, so the remote end can know how many bytes to read before trying to decrypt.

 - Servers respond to any error conditions (such as the client sending a message that cannot be decrypted, or running out of disk space) by closing the connection.
 Since there aren't really any points in this protocol where such errors can be expected, sophisticated diagnostics would not be worthwhile.